spencerldixon/dotfiles/README.md

-# Dotfiles
+# 🔴 Dotfiles

-Dotfile setup for the following
+My dotfiles setup using gnu stow for the following

 - Neovim
 - Vim